ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## What is a Value?

 Like most functional programming languages, OCaml is an [expression-oriented](https://en.wikipedia.org/wiki/Expression-oriented_programming_language) programming language.
 That means programs are expressions.
 Actually, almost everything is an expression.
-Computing them produces values, which is the unique means to do something.
+Computing them produce values, which is the unique means to do something.
 Here are a few examples of expressions, their type, and the resulting values.
 Some include computation, some don't:
 ```ocaml
 # "Everything has a value, every value has a type";;
 - : string = "Everything is a value, every value has a type"